Index

 lxc-my_template is a modification of the default LXC template for Slackware by Matteo Bernardini, already installed in /usr/share/lxc/templates/lxc-slackware.
 It mostly changes the following things (diff here):

-• it switches the release from current to 15.0
+- it switches the release from current to 15.0

-• it defines the $domain variable
+- it defines the

-• it slightly modifies the package list
+DIALOGvariable ofslackpkgtoon, as it fortunately seems to be working again - it slightly modifies the package list

-• it removes the executable flag of a few not needed services
+- it removes the executable flag of a few not needed services

-• it installs some aliases to /etc/profile, so that they can be set when attaching the container
+- it installs some aliases to /etc/profile, so that they can be set when attaching the container

-• it sets the google's nameservers
+- it sets the google's nameservers

-• it copies the nano editor config file (.nanorc) if it exists
+- it copies the nano editor config file (.nanorc) if it exists

-• it removes the LXC's options that will be imported via the /etc/lxc/lxc-common.conf file
+LXC's options that will be imported via the /etc/lxc/lxc-common.conf file - it removes the

 Download lxc-my_template

-chown root:root /usr/share/lxc/templates/lxc-my_template
+wget https://raw.githubusercontent.com/sagredo-dev/LXC-scripts/refs/heads/1.04-lxc4-cgroup1/lxc-my_template chown root:root /usr/share/lxc/templates/lxc-my_template chmod +x /usr/share/lxc/templates/lxc-my_template

 Now download the slackpkg templates, i.e. the file list for Slackware 15.0.
 I prepared two lists:

-1. 15.0.template, which contains almost all required packages for a tipical LAMP server.
-This is the default template in the script that we are going to use.
+LAMPserver.
+This is the default template in the script that we are going to use. - my_minimal.template, mostly the Ponce's list with the addition of

 Let's see how to use the my_lxc-create script, that you already downloaded before.